 —quote from Old New Worlds

 It was on May 4, 2001, four months before 9/11, that I became a naturalized American citizen before this inspiring judge, and every year when the anniversary rolls around I feel it as a gift.
 I stubbornly hang on to that sense of wide-eyed wonder, no matter how contentious the issues churning around immigration become, and it always makes me think about the myriad immigrants who have left their imprint here.
-This is the story of one of them.
+This is the story of one of them, which I learned about on PBS’s American Masters series.

 In 1864, a gangling 6’2″ Hungarian immigrant arrived in the United States at the age of 17 as a draftee for the U.S. Union Army.
 After the war, he made his way down south, where he scrounged a living as a muleteer, baggage handler, and waiter before he was offered a job at a German language daily newspaper.
 There, he built such a strong reputation as a tirelessly enterprising journalist that he was offered a controlling interest in the paper.
 By the time he was 25, he was a publisher.
 Six years later, he became a newspaper owner, spearheading the kind of investigative journalism that exposed government corruption and wealthy tax-dodgers.